Accessibility

 Nadja-Mira Yolcu

-Supervisor: Prof. Dr. Wolfgang Freitag, Chair of Philosophy I
+Betreuer: Prof. Dr. Wolfgang Freitag, Lehrstuhl Philosophie I

-The dissertation project aims to develop an expressivist analysis for the negation of avowals.
+The dissertation project aims to develop an expressivist analysis of negative avowals.
 So far, expressivist theories (Wittgenstein 1953; Bar-On 2004, 2015; Finkelstein 2003; Freitag 2014, 2018) have focused on positive avowals.
-But negated avowals (disavowals), e.g., “I don’t hope that it is raining,” pose, or seem to pose, a serious problem to avowal expressivism.
-It is unclear what the utterance of a negated avowal is supposed to express – how can one express the absence of a mental state?
-The purpose of the dissertation is to examine negated avowals.
-I will tentatively claim that, in spite of the mentioned problem, they can receive an expressivist interpretation.
+But negative avowals (disavowals), e.g., utterances of “I don’t hope that it is raining,” pose, or seem to pose, a serious problem to avowal expressivism.
+It is unclear what a speaker expresses with a negative avowal – how can one express the absence of a mental state?
+The purpose of the dissertation is to examine negative avowals.
+I will tentatively claim that, despite the mentioned problem, they can receive an expressivist analysis.
 I propose that disavowals constitute cases of expressive denegation.
 Thus, we can avoid a descriptivist backlash.
-An expressivist interpretation of disavowals will, furthermore, contribute to a new understanding of various philosophical problems such as Moore’s paradox and suspension of belief.
+An expressivist analysis of disavowals will, furthermore, contribute to a new understanding of various philosophical problems such as Moore’s paradox and suspension of belief.

 Publications